mhdamhd/pokemon_explorer/README.md

 - Repository pattern for organized data management.
 - BLoC (Business Logic Component) for effective state management.
 - Screen Util for responsive design, ensuring optimal layout across various screen sizes.

+Contributions:

+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to create a pull request or submit an issue in the GitHub repository.

+Enjoy exploring the world of Pokemon with Pokemon Explorer!